 Upon the sale of a portfolio of Contracts in a securitization transaction, generally to a trust that is specifically created for such purpose ("Trust"), the Company retains the obligation to service the Contracts, and receives a monthly fee for doing so.
 Among other services performed, the Company mails to obligors monthly billing statements directing them to mail payments on the Contracts to a lockbox account.
 The Company engages an independent lockbox processing agent to retrieve and process payments received in the lockbox account.
-This results in a daily deposit to the Trust's bank account of the entire amount of each day's lockbox receipts and the simultaneous electronic data transfer to the Company is required to deliver monthly reports to the Trust reflecting all transaction activity with respect to the Contracts.
+This results in a daily deposit to the Trust's bank account of the entire amount of each day's lockbox receipts and the simultaneous electronic data transfer to the Company of customer payment data records.
+Pursuant to the Servicing Agreements, as defined below, the Company is required to deliver monthly reports to the Trust reflecting all transaction activity with respect to the Contracts.
 The reports contain, among other information, a reconciliation of the change in the aggregate principal balance of the Contracts in the portfolio to the amounts deposited into the Trust's bank account as reflected in the daily reports of the lockbox processing agent.